On the Alexander polynomial of lens space knot: Applications by non-zero curve.

-We suppose the type-(A).
-If $p-|k_2|\ge 2g+1$, then the number in Lemma~\ref{0number} is $0$.
-Thus $|k_2|=3$ or $4$ holds.
-The left two pictures in Figure~\ref{34} are non-zero curves of $|k_2|=3$ or $4$.
-However, each of pictures does not describe the non-zero curve of lens surgery.
-Because, in the case of $|k_2|=3$, we cannot connect the curve as a connected curve and in the case of $|k_2|=4$, the curve does not have a symmetry about a point (Proposition~\ref{symmetry}).
+We suppose $K$ is a lens space knot in an $\lz$ and $r=3$.
+If $p-k_2\ge 2g+1$, then since the $m$ in Lemma~\ref{0number} is $0$, and $k_2=3$ or $4$ holds.
+The left two pictures in Figure~\ref{34} are non-zero curves of $k_2=3$ or $4$.
+However, each of the pictures does not describe any non-zero curve of lens surgery.
+Because, in the case of $k_2=3$, we cannot connect the curve as a connected curve and in the case of $k_2=4$, the curve does not have a symmetry about a point (Proposition~\ref{symmetry}).